Native Gardening: More Beauty, More Fun, More Life

 Why Native Gardens Matter

-Bird and insect populations are declining at a dramatic rate.
-Since 1970, North America has lost an estimated 3 billion birds—about 30% of the total population.
-Insect abundance, where measured, has also dropped by around 45% in recent decades.
+It’s estimated that since 1970, North America has lost an estimated 3 billion birds —about 30% of the total population.
+And where we have data, it seems insect abundance has also declined by about 45% in the last 40 years.

 These numbers are startling, but there’s a lot we can do!